TampereHacklab/mulysa/README.md

 * Treasurer can update "active" information of the member
   * when the member has paid their fees normally Treasurer will send a message to Mulysa to set the member active = true
   * when the member has not paid their fees Treasurer will set the member as active = false
-* Member can request to leave Tampere Hacklab
+* Member can request to leave Jyväskylä Hacklab
   * Member fills in their email address
   * Mulysa sends email with a confirmation link and information to the Member
   * If member uses the activation link within X days the member will be MarkedForDeletion and deleted after XX days